Arva/arva-js/esdoc-res/tutorial.md

 ## Two-way data binding

 Data can go two ways.
-An example of data that becomes modified is the value of the [InputSurface](http://localhost:63342/arva-js/docs/class/src/surfaces/InputSurface.js~InputSurface.html).
+Referencing `inputOptions` creates a bi-directional data binding, where the value will be automatically synchronized.
 ```
     @layout.dock.top()
         .size(undefined, true)
     question = InputSurface.with({
         placeholder: 'What is your name?',
-        @bindings.onChange((value) => {
-            this.options.myName = value;
-        })
-        value: this.options.myName
+        value: this.inputOptions.myName
     })

     @layout.dock.top()